dannevernguyens/dannevernguyens.github.io/blog.code102.06.md

 **Statements & Scripts**
 A script is a series of instructions that a computer can follow.
 Each step is known as a statement.
 Statements should end with a semicolon.

-* lines of code in blue are statements
+* lines of code with 'var' are statements
 * curly braces indicate start and end of code block
-* code in purple determines which code should run
+* code with 'if' and 'else if' determines which code should run

 ```javascript
 var today = new Date();